-Basic economy was introduced several years back as a way for major US airlines to better compete with ultra low cost carriers, like Allegiant, Frontier, Spirit, etc. At least that was the claim, with the idea being that basic economy comes at a lower cost, but with more restrictions.
+Basic economy was introduced many years back as a way for major US airlines to better compete with ultra low cost carriers, like Allegiant, Frontier, Spirit, etc. At least that was the claim, with the idea being that basic economy comes at a lower cost, but with more restrictions.

 Basic economy is ultimately a tool for airlines to better segment the market.
 Those looking for the cheapest fares might book American basic economy rather than a competitor, while the airline hopes that most consumers are willing to “buy up” to more expensive fares, which come with fewer restrictions.

-Restrictions with American basic economy
+Restrictions with American basic economy fares

 If you choose to book an American Airlines basic economy ticket, what restrictions are you agreeing to?
 Below is what you can expect, in no particular order.